-If they cannot climb into your home, rats may try to tunnel below it.
-One way to limit this type of access is laying a patio or row of paving stones flush with the wall of your home leading away from it.
+If they cannot climb up into your home, rats may try to tunnel below it.
+One way to limit this type of access is laying a patio or row of gravel stones flush with the wall of your home leading away from it.
 The farther a rodent has to tunnel, the more likely they are to give up.

-Proper food storage, using airtight containers and heavy-duty garbage receptacles will keep rats from using your space as a food source.
+5. Store foods properly to limit rodents' access.Proper food storage, using airtight containers and heavy-duty garbage receptacles will help get rid of rats because they can't use your space as a food source.
 Ensuring that foods are stored in rooms that are not easy for a rat to enter will also help prevent them from making your home into their abode.

 6. Know the difference between how to catch a rat and how to kill a rat.

 There are lethal and nonlethal ways to catch a rat.
 However, capturing rats in live-catch traps means you will need to find way to dispose of them.
 Lethal methods include traps and baits.
 Traps allow you to get rid of rats in the house fast.
 On the flipside, baits often require a rat to eat multiple doses before taking effect, and there is no way to know where a rat will be when it dies, which will likely lead to an unpleasant odor in your house.

 7. Pick the right method of rat control for your home.